microsoft/vscode-dev-containers/README.md

 ## Adding a definition to a project or codespace

   1. Either [create a codespace for your repository](https://aka.ms/ghcs-open-codespace) or [set up your local machine](https://aka.ms/vscode-remote/containers/getting-started) for use with the Remote - Containers extension, start VS Code, and open your project folder.
-  2. Press <kbd>F1</kbd>, select the **Add Development Container Configuration Files...** command for **Remote-Containers** or **Codespaces**.
+  2. Press <kbd>F1</kbd>, and select the **Add Development Container Configuration Files...** command for **Remote-Containers** or **Codespaces**.
-  3. Pick one of definitions from the list.
-(You may need to choose the **From a predefined container configuration definition...** option if your project has an existing Dockerfile or Docker Compose file.)
+  3. Pick one of the recommended definitions from the list or select **Show All Definitions...** to see all of them.
+You may need to choose the **From a predefined container configuration definition...** option if your project has an existing Dockerfile or Docker Compose file.
 Answer any questions that appear.
   4. See the definition's `README` for configuration options.
 A link is available in the `.devcontainer/devcontainer.json` file added to your folder.
   5. Run **Remote-Containers: Reopen in Container** to use it locally, or **Codespaces: Rebuild Container** from within a codespace.